opossalite/kratom/README.md

 # Kratom
-Simple neural network library for Rust
+Simple neural network library for Rust intended to be used for simple projects, geared mainly to simplify my own use cases.